tigerMoon/sentinel-zuul-sample/README.md

 **eureka-server**:

-this module used for discovery server. when service restart. it should be restart.
+module used for discovery server. when service restart. it should be restart.

 **zuul-backend**